aiven/devportal/docs/products/grafana/howto/pitr-process-for-grafana.rst

 4. Once you have confirmed all the relevant selections, scroll down to the bottom of the popup and click 'Create fork'

-5. 'Overview' tab will be loaded for the new forked service, the service status will be seen as 'Rebuilding' until the node comes up
+5. You will be redirected to the **Overview** page of the newly forked service.
+The service is in the **Rebuilding** status while it is being created.
+Once the service is ready, the status changes to **Running**.

 .. image:: /images/products/grafana/grafana-pitr-after-fork.png
     :alt: restore is rebuilding after clicking 'create fork'